Healthy Apple Pumpkin Crisp: Gluten-Free, Dairy-Free, No Added Sugar, Soy-Free, Oil-Free, Nut-Free Recipe

 Notes

-Is there anything better than pumpkin spice and cinnamon apples?
+Is there anything better than the cozy combination of pumpkin spice and cinnamon apples?

-You can 100% easily make this recipe vegan.
-Just skip out on the egg!
-It works just as fine without it.
+You can absolutely make this recipe vegan—just leave out the egg!
+It works perfectly fine without it.

-When this was baking, the entire house smelled like apple and pumpkin pie.
-It was heavenly.
+As this was baking, the entire house was filled with the heavenly aroma of apple and pumpkin pie.
+It was absolutely delightful.

 No matter what you do, don’t throw out the apple peels.
 Bake them into crispy apple chips.
 Bake at 250 for three hours.
 Add pumpkin spice, swerve/or honey, and a little cooking spray.